zspitz/ExpressionTreeVisualizer/README.md

 ## Visual Studio debugger visualizer for expression trees

+The UI consists of:

+1. a graphical treeview of the expression tree structure,
+2. source code representation of the tree, and
+3. end nodes -- nodes in the tree which are not composed of other expressions: parameters, closure variables, constants and default values

 ![Screenshot](screenshot-01.png)

-The UI consists of three parts:

-1. Tree view of the various parts of an expression tree
-2. Source code view, using the above `ExpressionToString` library
-3. End nodes -- nodes in the expression tree which are not composed of other expressions

-   * Parameters
-   * Closed-over variables
-   * Constant expressions

-Features:

 * Live switching between formatters